cubee-cb/limestone/README.md

 # limestone (internal name) / Midlink (working title)

-it really has nothing to do with limestone, that's just the first name that came to mind cause the level is grey
+It really has nothing to do with limestone, that's just the first name that came to mind cause the level is grey.

-release version is currently on commit `c4fd4b3`, [here on itch.io](https://pixelshock.itch.io/midlink?password=midlink)
+Release version is currently on commit `c4fd4b3`, [here on itch.io](https://pixelshock.itch.io/midlink?password=midlink).

 ---

-anyway i'd call this a "horde defence" game
+Anyway I'd call this a "horde defence" game.

-it's like if vampire survivors was a platformer but also had a tower to defend
+It's kinda like if Vampire Survivors was a platformer but also had a tower to defend.

-takes elements from the following:
+Takes elements from the following:
 - Vampire Survivors
     - Points from enemies.
     - "Store" with upgrades.